liferay-design/liferay.design/src/markdown/team/hanaoka-paul.md

 JK &mdash; generally thinking about all the things I didn't accomplish during the day, week, month.

-My 2-year old when he's sick.
+My kids when they're sick.

+### Best punctuation mark?

+Obviously the em-dash &mdash; I pause a lot when speaking, so its only natural I do so when writing.